mongodb/specifications/source/transactions/tests/README.rst

 #.
 For each element in ``operations``:

    - Enter a "try" block or your programming language's closest equivalent.
-   - If ``name`` is "startTransaction", "commitTransaction", or "abortTransaction", call the named method on ``session0`` or ``session1``, depending on the "session" argument.
-   - If ``name`` is "runCommand", call the runCommand method on the database specified in the test.
-Pass the argument named "command" to the runCommand method.
-Pass ``session0`` or ``session1`` to the runCommand method, depending on which session's name is in the arguments list.
-If ``arguments`` contains no "session", pass no explicit session to the method.
-If ``arguments`` includes "readPreference", also pass the read preference to the runCommand method.
-   - Otherwise, ``name`` refers to a CRUD method, such as ``insertOne``.
+   - Create a collection object from the MongoClient, using the ``database_name`` and ``collection_name`` fields at the top level file.
+     If ``collectionOptions`` is present create the collection object with the provided options.
+Otherwise create the object with the default options.
-     Execute the named method on the "transactions-tests" database on the "test" collection (with the optional ``collectionOptions``), passing the arguments listed.
+   - Execute the named method on the provided ``object``, passing the arguments listed.
 Pass ``session0`` or ``session1`` to the method, depending on which session's name is in the arguments list.
      If ``arguments`` contains no "session", pass no explicit session to the